Leave a mark. That sentence can mean different things.

 Google that phrase and it tells you: “to have a lasting or significant effect.”
 Personally, it reminds me of the time my mother left my younger brother, Mark, at a Super America gas station in St. Paul when he was about 5.

 After about five minutes of covert snickering at the thought of “leaving our Mark,” I reluctantly informed my mother we should probably go back and get our “Mark” back.
 After realizing I wasn’t pulling her leg, she hurriedly returned to Super America and found our “Mark” safe and sound.

 Using locally made stencils

 As time went on and language and mass communication developed, artisans started using engraving techniques to leave their mark.
-Fast forward to the new millennium and one can witness the marks artisans have left in decorative concrete all over the world.
+Fast-forward to the new millennium.
+One can witness the marks artisans have left in decorative concrete all over the world.
 One of the more popular ways to leave an individualized and unique mark on concrete is to use stencils.

 Our company, Concrete Art, has installed numerous projects over the past two decades using stencils to create patterns, logos and pieces of public art.
-One of our first pieces of public art was performed in conjunction with Seitu Jones, a world-renowned artist from St. Paul, Minnesota.
+We performed one of our first pieces of public art in conjunction with Seitu Jones, a world-renowned artist from St. Paul, Minnesota.

 Jones had been commissioned to install a few pieces of public art in the new concrete at the entrances to the newly remodeled St. Paul Farmers’ Market downtown.
 He came up with a series of designs which we had made into stencils at a local Fastsigns store.